anthcourtney/ansible-role-cis-amazon-linux/README.md

 Vagrant version ```2.2.4``` was used during the development & testing of Amazon Linux 2 revision of the role.

+This role contains jinja template actions that are only compatiable with jinja2 >= 2.8.
+Unfortunately Amazon Linux 2 (and upstream) only ship with 2.7.
+Python 2 is EOL and el7 is sunsetting, there will not be an updated rpm for this.
+Therefore, getting this role to run succesfully will require something you really shouldn't do - update a Python package installed by RPM using pip.

+You bend it you fix it, ```sudo pip install -U jinja2``` will bring jinja up to a compatiable version.

 Testing
 -------